projectcalico/calico/security/icmp-ping.md

 ---
-title: Use ICMP/ping in policy rules
+title: Use ICMP/ping rule in policy
 description: Control where ICMP/ping is used by creating a Calico network policy to allow and deny ICMP/ping messages for workloads and host endpoints.
 ---